MissingMaps/partners/app/_partner/accenture_2019.md

   - #acngraddublin19

 tm-projects:
-  - id: 11274
-    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 11579
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."